InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

 We work together via Github, Webex, Slack, etc. Do not hesitate to join the [#innersourcecommons](https://isc-inviter.herokuapp.com/) or #innersource-patterns slack channels and ask to be included in the patterns meetings (there is an email list).

-# Add and Review Patterns on Github
+# Writing a New Pattern

-The rest of this document describes the workflow / process for writing, reviewing, and publishing InnerSource ideas, donuts and patterns.
-It utilizes Github Pull Requests to facilitate collaborative reviews.
+We utilizes Github Pull Requests to facilitate collaborative reviews.

 ## Workflow